Battle of Green River Bridge and Tebb's Bend Battlefield Park

 The park includes a walking loop that takes visitors over Green River and offers sites showing the location of Union and Confederate lines.

-Visitors to the area can view photographs, artifacts such as uniforms, and a diorama depicting the battle in the Atkinson-Griffin Log House which is at the Green River Lake Visitor Center a few miles to the east of the battlefield.
+Visitors to the area can view photographs, artifacts such as uniforms, and a diorama depicting the battle in the Atkinson-Griffin Log House, which is at the Green River Lake Visitor Center a few miles to the east of the battlefield.
 The site is listed on the National Register of Historic Places.
 The Tebb's Bend Battlefield Park itself features an old bridge that used to cross the Green River.